You’re taking great shots, but it’s hard to get those perfect photos that you know are there because your camera can’t handle the dark.

 The front element of the lens does not turn or extend, which is very good to see.

-Its hands are pretty smooth and evenly, and the focus path is very long indeed, which means that manual focusing and macro work are pretty precise.
+Its hands are pretty smooth and even, and the focus path is very long indeed, which means that manual focusing and macro work are pretty precise.

 The autofocus motor is nice and quiet, but it isn’t very fast, and it sometimes gets confused and hunts around a bit.